-- features as amenities, and promote shared water/sewer infrastructure, where possible.
-This is also known as conservation development. - Establish aquatic buffers, beyond the minimum required by state law, that serve as natural boundaries between waterways and new development to provide greater filtering and better protect wetlands and water quality. - Utilize Low-Impact Development (LID) practices to employ a range of economical devices to control runoff at the source instead of relying solely on complex and costly collection, conveyance, storage and treatment systems to protect water quality. - Limit the proportion of the site that can be covered in impervious roofs and pavement to protect water quality through the use of green roofs and porous pavement materials, where possible, to allow underlying soil to absorb rainfall and treat pollutants, shared parking, shared driveways, or landscaped detention islands within cul-de-sacs. - Address stormwater management through site design modification and BMPs to reduce runoff volume and decentralize flows to allow natural infiltration to occur as close as possible to pre-development conditions through the use of bioretention areas
+- Establish aquatic buffers, beyond the minimum required by state law, that serve as natural boundaries between waterways and new development to provide greater filtering and better protect wetlands and water quality. - Utilize Low-Impact Development (LID) practices to employ a range of economical devices to control runoff at the source instead of relying solely on complex and costly collection, conveyance, storage and treatment systems to protect water quality. - Limit the proportion of the site that can be covered in impervious roofs and pavement to protect water quality through the use of green roofs and porous pavement materials, where possible, to allow underlying soil to absorb rainfall and treat pollutants, shared parking, shared driveways, or landscaped detention islands within cul-de-sacs. - Address stormwater management through site design modification and BMPs to reduce runoff volume and decentralize flows to allow natural infiltration to occur as close as possible to pre-development conditions through the use of bioretention areas or rain gardens, vegetated swales, filter strips, cistern collection systems, preservation of existing wooded areas, mature trees,

-- or rain gardens, vegetated swales, filter strips, cistern collection systems, preservation of existing wooded areas, mature trees, and natural terrain, and clustering homes on smaller lots.
+- and natural terrain, and clustering homes on smaller lots.
 This will create a more hydrologically functional landscape and offer developers a more cost-effective alternative to address storm water management in lieu of costly conveyance systems. - Limit clearing, grading, and disturbance to those areas that construction actually requires to preserve existing trees and soils that attenuate, treat, and infiltrate rainfall and runoff. - Survey and analyze the environmental features of the site (topography, soils, wildlife habitat, hydrology, trees and vegetation, and historical and cultural sites) to minimize the potential for negative impacts; to avoid sensitive areas, land physically unsuitable for development, and prime agricultural land; and, to identify areas that may be suitable for parks, trails, or greenbelts. - Utilize drought-tolerant species in landscape design to promote water conservation.
 A species list is found in Appendix C. - Utilize WaterSense® products in new construction and renovation projects to promote water efficiency.
 Products include showerheads, toilets, bathroom sink faucets and accessories, and urinals.